Updated May 2020

 Best for: File storage and sharing

-After a low-key launch back in 2017, Google Meet has become a standard piece of the G Suite.
+After a low-key launch back in 2017, Google Meet has become a standard piece of the Google Workspace ecosystem.
 Like Apple’s Group FaceTime, Google Meet expands on an existing casual tool (Google Hangouts) to reach the business crowd, but it has a lot more versatility.
 Like RingCentral Office and Microsoft Office 365, you can integrate any number of apps your team is already using.
 And in classic Google fashion, you can build custom apps via Apps Script, if you have the know-how and time.

 Starting Oct, 1, 2020, for $10 per month per user, you get meetings with a maximum of 150 participants.